stereobooster/zipper/Readme.md

 ## Next

 - I still a bit fuzzy on how exactly `Mem` works.
-I get general idea, but when I tried to implement PwZ without memoization table and I got confused.
+I get general idea, but when I tried to implement PwZ without memoization table I got confused.
 So probably it makes sense to continue improving vizaulization for `Mem`
   - As soon as I will understand it better I can implement PwZ without memoization table
 - I want to experiment with [Conjuctive grammar](https://github.com/stereobooster/derp/blob/main/docs/Conjunctive%20grammar.md), [REwLA](https://github.com/stereobooster/derp/blob/main/docs/Regular%20expressions%20with%20lookahead.md) or [PEG](https://github.com/stereobooster/derp/blob/main/docs/PEG.md) parsing with zippers
-  - `Conjuctive` should be possible, because `&` behaves same as `|` (`Alt`) except it matched only if all branches are matched
+  - `Conjuctive` should be possible, because `&` behaves same as `|` (`Alt`) except it matches only if all branches are matches
   - `REwLA` is problematic because lookahed can "spill" over the current tree.
 I'm not sure what to do about it
+    - I can store lookahead zippers (LA) separately from "main" zippers, so it will match only if all LA will be matched and "main" grammar will be matched
+    - Also I need to store which main zippers require wich LA zippers (many-to-many)
+    - Something is matched if focus is the same as starting node and there are no left, top and right nodes and direction is `up` or `none`
-    - I can "bubble up" lookahed node in the tree
+      - So store starting point in the step
-    - Or maybe I can put it in `Mem` somehow
+    - When LA operator is found
+      - Put it in LA zippers, remove top node, assign ID, store association between main zipper and LA zippers
+      - In the main zipper replace it with empty `Seq`
+    - If LA zipper matched remove it and remove all associations
+    - If LA zipper not matched remove it and remove all main zipper associated with it
+    - in the end if main zipper still have associated PLA zippers it is "no match"
   - `PEG`
     - [Reference paper](https://arxiv.org/pdf/1808.08893.pdf) is confuising
     - If I would be able to implement `REwLA` I can use is to parse `PEG`